ethereum/go-ethereum/docs/_clef/Tutorial.md

 eth.sendTransaction(tx)
 ```

-These latter two transactions, that do not satisfy the encoded rules in `rules.js`, pass the decision back to the UI for manual approval.
+These latter two transactions, that do not satisfy the encoded rules in `rules.js`, are not automatically approved, but instead pass the
+decision back to the UI for manual approval by the user.

 ### Summary of basic usage